Recipe Overview

 Instructions

 - In a large bowl, combine bread crumbs and milk.
-Stir together so that the breadcrumbs soak up the milk.½ cup Italian herb seasoned bread crumbs, ⅓ cup whole milk
+Stir together so that the breadcrumbs soak up the milk.½ cup Italian herb seasoned breadcrumbs, ⅓ cup whole milk

 - To the breadcrumb/milk mixture, add ground pork, ground beef, garlic paste, Italian seasoning, black pepper, salt, Worcestershire sauce, brown sugar, eggs, and Parmesan cheese.
-Use your hands to mix the ingredients thoroughly but do not overmix.8 oz. ground pork, 8 oz. ground beef, 1 clove garlic, finely minced, ½ teaspoon dried Italian seasoning, ¼ teaspoon coarsely ground black pepper, ⅛ teaspoon kosher salt, ½ teaspoon Worcestershire sauce, 1 teaspoon packed light brown sugar, 1 large egg, ¼ cup grated Parmesan cheese
+Use your hands to mix the ingredients thoroughly but do not overmix.8 ounces ground pork, 8 ounces ground beef, 1 clove garlic, finely minced, ½ teaspoon dried Italian seasoning, ¼ teaspoon coarsely ground black pepper, ⅛ teaspoon kosher salt, ½ teaspoon Worcestershire sauce, 1 teaspoon packed light brown sugar, 1 large egg, ¼ cup grated Parmesan cheese

 - Place in a single layer on air fryer rack.
 It’s okay if sides are touching but the meatballs shouldn’t be stacked on top of each other.
 If necessary, fry them in batches.
 Air fry at 400°F for 12 to 15 minutes or until browned and firm.